Haze – new general advisory guidelines

-The best way for vulnerable people, which includes pregnant ladies, to protect themselves is to minmise outdoor activity when the air quality is unhealthy (>200 PSI).
+The best way for vulnerable people, which includes pregnant ladies, to protect themselves is to minimise outdoor activity when the air quality is unhealthy (>200 PSI).
 If they do need to be outdoors then an N95 mask is recommended.
 Those who have lung or breathing problems prior to using an N95 mask should seek medical attention first.

 What is PM2.5 and will the N95 mask protect me?

 PM2.5 stands for particle matter smaller than 2.5 micrometres.
-These particles are important because there has been reported increased risk of symptoms and long term complications like heart and lung problems.
+These particles are important because there has been reported an increased risk of symptoms and long term complications like heart and lung problems.
 With current measuring methods the Singapore 24 hour PSI takes the PM2.5 into account so this does not need to be stated separately.

-First note of mention is that the N95 mask will only work if the seal around the nose and mouth is secure.
+The first note of mention is that the N95 mask will only work if the seal around the nose and mouth is secure.
 If there are any gaps then much bigger particles will still be able to bypass the mask rendering it less useful.
-However, if a good seal is formed and all the air is moving through the filter correctly then then mask is 95% efficient.
+However, if a good seal is formed and all the air is moving through the filter correctly then mask is 95% efficient.
 The mask can even filter out particles as small as 0.1 to 0.3 micrometres in size.

 What effects may I experience if I wear the N95 mask?

-The nature of air filtration means that effort of breathing will be much greater.
+The nature of air filtration means that the effort of breathing will be much greater.
 This is why those with pre-existing breathing problems should seek medical advice before using the mask.
 Even if you are generally healthy you may experience discomfort in breathing, tiredness, and headache after prolonged use.

 If you are beginning to feel uncomfortable with the mask you should take a break by removing the mask when you are in an environment that is safe to do so.